 But, I digress.
 This is supposed to be a bear tale.

 This particular Friday evening my brother and I were headed to the dump with our grandparents.
-They had AMC Hornet, and we sat in the back.
-We turned down the old dirt road.
+They had an AMC Hornet, and we sat in the back.
+We turned down the old dirt road that lead to the dump.
 Being an old railway bed, it was a pretty straight shot.
-We approached the dump.
-There were already several black bears, an assortment of ages and sizes, out prowling around in the garbage bags looking for tasty tidbits.
+As we approached the dump, my brother and I were excited to see that there were already several black bears, an assortment of ages and sizes, out prowling around among the garbage bags looking for tasty tidbits.

 One mid-sized bear spotted Grandpa making his way toward the trash heap and saw that he was carrying a new bag of possible snacks.
 Naturally, the bear made his way toward Grandpa.
 Now, our Grandfather was not a pushover.
 He was a big man, strong and stubborn.
 That bear was not getting the garbage until Grandpa threw it on the pile.
-The bear, however, had no idea of just who he was dealing with, and that garbage bag quickly became a source of contention.
+The bear, however, had other ideas, and that garbage bag quickly became a major source of contention.

-Grandpa saw the bear coming, so he yelled at it in an attempt to “bluff” it into backing off.
-However, as I stated earlier, the bear had no idea just who he was up against, so naturally, he kept coming.
+Grandpa saw the bear coming, so he yelled at it in an attempt to “bluff” the bear into backing off.
+However, the bear was just as stubborn as Grandpa, so just he kept coming.
 Soon the bear was between our Grandfather and the trash heap.
 Grandpa took another step toward the bear and clutching the garbage bag tightly, yelled again.
-The bear, unimpressed, took a step toward my Grandfather.
-Then the bear took another step.
-Our grandfather, realizing that the bear was not intimidated, began backing toward the car with the bear following.
+The bear, unimpressed, took a step toward our Grandfather.
+Then the bear took yet another step.
+Our grandfather, realizing that the bear was not intimidated in the least, began backing up toward the car.
+The bear followed.
 This scared our Grandmother who reached up and locked both car doors.

 Grandpa backed up all the way to the car with the bear following him every step of the way.
 Keeping his eyes on the bear, he made his way to the driver-side door and reached down to open it.
 It was locked!